ChelseaYYu/Seattle-Airbnb-Price-Prediction/README.md

 ## Files in the Repository
 README.md: This file, providing an overview of the project, the libraries used, and the results of the analysis.
 Airbnb_final.ipynb: Jupyter notebook containing the complete analysis, including data preprocessing, exploratory data analysis (EDA), feature engineering, model building, and evaluation.

+The data used in this project is sourced from the publicly available Airbnb dataset for Seattle, covering calendar years and listing details.
 [data:](https://www.kaggle.com/datasets/airbnb/seattle/data)

-calendar.csv: Booking and availability data for Airbnb listings in Seattle. listings.csv: Detailed information about Airbnb listings in Seattle. reviews.csv: Review data for Airbnb listings in Seattle.
+calendar.csv: Booking and availability data for Airbnb listings in Seattle.

+listings.csv: Detailed information about Airbnb listings in Seattle.

+reviews.csv: Review data for Airbnb listings in Seattle.

 ## Business Questions